 What we are learning offers us an unusual opportunity for meaningful connection.
-When you are deep in conversation with someone and you think, "Oh!
-Have you read this book?" it means you want to offer something to them -- a gift of sorts.
-I am always grateful for people who make suggestions of new media that they believe will resonate with me.
-These are new ways to learn.
+When you are deep in conversation with someone and you think, “Oh!
+Have you read this book?” it means you want to offer something to them — a gift of sorts.
+I am always grateful for people who make suggestions for new media that they believe will resonate with me.
+Clearly, these are new ways to learn.

-With two businesses and four kids, I rarely have time for picking up a book these days.
-That makes me sad because I love the way they smell and they way they feel in my hand.
-But I don't let that stop me!
-Lately I have fallen in love with audiobooks -- especially those read by the author.
+As you can imagine, with two businesses, a podcast, and four kids, I rarely have time for picking up a book these days.
+That makes me sad because I love the way they smell and the way they feel in my hand.
+But I don’t let that stop me!
+Lately, I have fallen in love with audiobooks — especially those read by the author.
 No more excuses.